 Releases during the service life of carpets may arise from cleaning (vacuum or washing) or through wear.
-RIKZ (2002) quote 3M as providing a worst case estimate of 95% loss of PFOS from carpets over their working life, with 50% through abrasion from walking and vacuuming, and 45% through steam cleaning.
+RIKZ (2002) quote 3M as estimating a 95% loss of PFOS from carpets over their working life, with 50% through abrasion from walking and vacuuming, and 45% through steam cleaning.